Fernandes an 'inspiration' to Man Utd - Ten Hag

 Former United captain Roy Keane said senior players went "missing" when the "going got tough" against Liverpool and that he would have been "ashamed of their performance".

-But Rashford said suggestions that United, who won the Carabao Cup the previous week, "gave up" are "nonsense".
+But Rashford said suggestions that United gave up are "nonsense".

-"We was unorganised - yes.
+"We were unorganised - yes.
 Communication was bad - yes.
 That's why we conceded the goals," he said.

 "It comes down to the fact that I believe everyone was trying to get back into the game that much we came away from the team's principles, in and out of possession."